PowerShell/vscode-powershell/.github/ISSUE_TEMPLATE/Bug_report.md

 of the log files from your session, the better the chances are for a quick resolution.

+You may also want to record a GIF of the bug occurring and attach it here by dropping the file into the description body.

 -->

 ### System Details